halftheory/wp-halftheory-event-calendar/README.md

 Features:
 - Add calendar/geolocation metadata to any post type.
 - Simply display a calendar using shortcode [event-calendar].
-- Supports Google Maps (a Server API Key must be obtained from Google's Webmaster Tools).
+- Supports OpenStreetMap and Google Maps (a Server API Key must be obtained from Google's Webmaster Tools).
 - Multisite: Ability to include events across all sites.
 - Fully themable via CSS selectors.
 - Bbpress compatible.